-A. BUSINESS, TRADE AND THE ECONOMY
+- A. BUSINESS, TRADE AND THE ECONOMY - By the end of this course, students will:

-- A1. demonstrate an understanding of terminology, concepts and basic business communication practices related to international business; - A2. analyse the impact of international business activity on Canada's economy; - A3. demonstrate an understanding of how international business and economic activities increase the interdependence of nations.
+A1. demonstrate an understanding of terminology, concepts and basic business communication practices related to international business;

+A2. analyse the impact of international business activity on Canada's economy;

+A3. demonstrate an understanding of how international business and economic activities increase the interdependence of nations.